-The course follows a bottom-up construction of a general-purpose operating system, beginning with the hardware interface and ending with the user interface.
+Bottom up construction of a layered operating system beginning with the hardware interface and ending with the user interface.
 Specific topics covered include concurrent processes, process management, I/O, virtual memory, file management, resource scheduling, and performance measurement.
-Students are assumed to be familiar with general machine architecture, functions of system software (compilers, loaders, editors, etc.), and data structures and to have some experience with UNIX or another multiprogramming operating system.
+Students are assumed to be familiar with general machine architecture, functions of system software (compilers, loaders, editors, etc.), data structures, and have some experience with UNIX or other multiprogramming operating systems.

 Learning Outcomes